twindle-co/twindle/firstpr/ChiomaVera.md

-Vera from Nigeria, Beginner with Basic Knownledge of HTMLand CSS.
+Chioma Vera from Nigeria, Beginner with Basic Knownledge of HTMLand CSS.
 I can work on projects by  searching the internet (Google).